agranlund/raven/README.md

 Thus, things like cost-reduction or other factors that might be important for a product was never high on the priority.

 Hardware and software sources are provided as-is and for free but I cannot make any guarantees or promise of support, it's all very much work in progress.
-This thread on the Exxos forums is the build log of my machine: https://www.exxosforum.co.uk/forum/viewtopic.php?f=18&t=6940

 The computer works and runs EmuTOS + FreeMiNT but if you decide to build or buy this board I very much recommend coming in with a DIY mindset.
 It's early days still and waiting on drivers or fixes made by others could very well have you waiting indefinitely.